exitus1/Video-Scripts/proposal.md

 Checkmate.
 I recruited Checkmate for Phase 2 to assist me with writing some of the more broad non-Decred scripts, and as someone I could just bounce ideas off of and get feedback from on an on-going basis.

-Please see Checkmate's Medium.com account to his published research pieces.
+Please see Checkmate's Medium.com account to view his published research pieces.

 ## Metrics from Phase 1